tabarra/txAdmin/dev_notes.md

+- BUG: nui menu triggered announcements are not sent to the discord

+Update event idea:
+- A box similar to the fxserver update one;
+- The major/minor updates will have a discord stage event, patches won't;
+- Will get the next event date + type (major/minor) through some api (maybe a regex-able string in the GH releases page);
+- The pre-event notifications will have a live "in xx time" type countdown
+- 2 days before it will show a yellow warning;
+- 1 hour before it will become a green box (glowing??)
+- 1 hour after the event start it will become a red update box with generic message, or blue if it's just a patch;

 Change pls the expired ban color to red or something else, because the must people dont know if the ban now expired or be revoked